 - They are strong borrowers for bank financing.

-- A target’s cash flow is more valuable to an ESOP buyer than a non-ESOP buyer.
+- A target’s cash flow is more valuable to an ESOP buyer than to a non-ESOP buyer.

-- Cash accumulates on an ESOP company’s balance sheet due to tax treatment.
+- Cash accumulates on an ESOP company’s balance sheet due to its tax treatment.

 Economic Impact of an Acquisition

-In one scenario, an ESOP or non-ESOP buyer borrows $40 million (4.4 x EBITDA) in a mixture of senior and, if needed, subordinated debt and contributes $20 million of company cash to complete the purchase.
-In this fairly common acquisition, the non-ESOP buyer will use the target company’s earnings to repay the borrowed money and realize a return by benefiting from synergies, growing the business, and repaying the debt.
-However, if the buyer is an ESOP-owned company, the company can pay down the debt much faster by eliminating or reducing the amount of income tax the target pays.
+The buyer borrows $40 million (4.4 x EBITDA) in a mixture of senior and, if needed, subordinated debt and contributes $20 million of company cash to complete the purchase.
+In this fairly common acquisition, a non-ESOP buyer will use the target company’s earnings to repay the borrowed money and realize a return by benefiting from synergies, growing the business, and repaying the debt.
+However, if the buyer is an ESOP-owned company, the buyer can pay down the debt much faster by eliminating or reducing the amount of income tax the target pays.

-Alternatively, an ESOP buyer may not have to borrow to complete this acquisition.
-Because 100% S corporation ESOP-owned companies do not pay taxes, the ESOP company can accumulate on its balance sheet money to use for growth and acquisitions.
-In today’s market, the ESOP-owned company will most likely enjoy a stronger return through using its balance sheet cash in an acquisition versus an investment in money markets or similar instruments.
-The company’s board has a fiduciary responsibility to ESOP participants to generate a fair return on the company’s balance sheet cash; as such, risk versus return should be carefully considered and thoroughly analyzed.
+Alternatively, the ESOP buyer may not even have to borrow to complete this acquisition.
+Because 100% S corporation ESOP-owned companies do not pay taxes, they can accumulate money on their balance sheet to use for growth and acquisitions.
+In today’s market, the ESOP-owned company will most likely enjoy a stronger return by using its balance sheet cash for an acquisition rather than for investments in money markets or similar instruments.
+The company’s board has a fiduciary responsibility to ESOP participants to generate a fair return on the company’s balance sheet cash; therefore, the company must carefully consider and thoroughly analyze risk versus return.

-Additionally, tax savings accrued from the target company (approximately $4.2 million annually in this example) can ultimately be used by the ESOP-owned company for additional acquisitions, organic expansion, or corporate obligations (such as payments to retiring ESOP participants), further adding to its return.
-Compelling economics are the biggest reason we have seen ESOP-owned companies become active buyers.
+Additionally, the ESOP-owned company can ultimately use tax savings accrued from the target company (approximately $4.2 million annually in this example) for additional acquisitions, organic expansion, or corporate obligations (such as payments to retiring ESOP participants), further adding to its return.
+These compelling economics are the biggest reason we have seen ESOP-owned companies become active buyers.

 Considerations for Existing ESOP Participants

-It is imperative that the management team and board members of ESOP-owned companies understand the effects of adding a new group of employees as beneficiaries of the ESOP.
-Following an acquisition, the equity value of the company will most likely increase.
+If you have an ESOP-owned company, it is imperative that your management team and board members understand the effects of adding a new group of employees as beneficiaries of the ESOP.
+Following an acquisition, the equity of your company will most likely increase.
 However, the equity will now be spread among a larger employee base, which will change existing employees’ ESOP account values.

-To avoid negatively impacting existing ESOP beneficiaries, the company and board should carefully consider options such as:
+To avoid negatively impacting existing ESOP beneficiaries, the management team and the board should carefully consider options such as:

 - Issuing new shares in conjunction with an acquisition